Timothy Chooi: Early life and education

-Career
+Performing Career

-Chooi started playing the violin at the age of three with the Suzuki method at the Victoria Conservatory of Music with Esther Tsang.
+Chooi began playing the violin at the age of three using the Suzuki method at the Victoria Conservatory of Music with Esther Tsang.
 He made his orchestral debut at the age of seven, performing with his brother and the Victoria Symphony Orchestra.
 In 2007, he was invited to perform with the Victoria Symphony Orchestra at the celebration concert "Splash" for an audience of over 50,000 people.

-In 2010, he was accepted to the renowned Curtis Institute of Music in Philadelphia, Pennsylvania, where he studied with Ida Kavafian.
-A few months after enrolling, he was awarded the Grand Prize award at the 2010 Montreal ManuLife Competition and made his concerto debut with the Montreal Symphony Orchestra under the baton of Jean Francois Rivest.
-His performance was described as "the miracle violinist" by Montreal's harshest critic, Claude Gingras.
+In 2010, he entered the Curtis Institute of Music in Philadelphia, where he studied with Ida Kavafian.
+Shortly thereafter, he was awarded the Grand Prize at the 2010 Montreal ManuLife Competition and made his concerto debut with the Montreal Symphony Orchestra under Jean-François Rivest.
+His performance was described as "the miracle violinist" by critic Claude Gingras.

-In 2018, Chooi was the first violinist and the first Canadian and American to win the Prix Yves-Paternot from the Verbier Festival bringing him a cash prize of 25,000 Swiss Francs with numerous concert appearances across Europe including a concert at the Verbier Festival.
+In 2018, Chooi was awarded the Prix Yves Paternot at the Verbier Festival, becoming the first violinist and the first Canadian and American to receive the prize.
+The award included a cash prize and a series of concert appearances across Europe.

-Chooi rose to international attention when he won the first prize of the 2018 International Joseph Joachim Violin Competition in Hanover, Germany, bringing him a cash prize of €50,000, numerous concert engagements, a recording, and a three-year loan of the "1765" Guadagnini violin from the Fritz Behrens Foundation.
-He was the first Canadian to win the top prize.
-Shortly after, he won the Second Prize at the 2019 Queen Elisabeth Competition in Belgium and was immediately launched on a concert tour, performing with the Brussels Philharmonic under Stéphane Denève, and recitals across South Korea and Belgium.
-His most recent artistic collaboration was a tour with Anne-Sophie Mutter and the Mutter Virtuosi where they performed across Europe's greatest concert halls such as the Musikverein Vienna, Théâtre des Champs-Elysées, Berlin Philharmonie and many more.